-On May 2, 2019, the Ontario's government introduced Bill 107, Getting Ontario Moving Act (Transportation Statute Law Amendment), 2019.
+On June 4, 2019, Ontario's government passed Bill 107, Getting Ontario Moving Act (Transportation Statute Law Amendment), 2019.
 Schedule 3 amends the Metrolinx Act, 2006, wherein the Lieutenant Governor in Council may prescribe that a rapid transit design, development or construction project is the sole responsibility of Metrolinx.
 If a rapid transit project is the sole responsibility of Metrolinx, the City of Toronto and its agencies, including the TTC cannot take further action on that project.
 Further, the Lieutenant Governor in Council may, by order, transfer to Metrolinx, with or without compensation, all or some of the City of Toronto's and its agencies' assets, liabilities, rights and obligations with respect to a project prescribed as a rapid transit project.
-If approved, TTC will work with provincial and municipal governments to determine the impact on existing construction in progress for expansion related projects.
+TTC continues to work with provincial and municipal governments to determine the impact on existing construction in progress for expansion related projects.